nlicalzi/launch_school/225-object_oriented_javascript/function_contexts_and_objects/function_contexts_and_objects.md

 ### Summary

 * Function invocations (e.g. `parseInt(numberString)`) rely upon implicit execution context that resolves to the global object.
 Method invocations (e.g. `array.forEach(processElement)`) rely upon implicit context that resolves to the object that holds the method.
 * All JavaScript code executes within a context.
 The top-level context in a web browser is the `window` object.
 All global methods and Objects (such as `parseInt` or `Math`) are properties of this object.
-In Node, the top-levle context is called `global`.
+In Node, the top-level context is called `global`.
 However, be aware that Node has some peculiarities that cause it to behave differently from some browsers.
 * You can't use `delete` to delete variables and functions declared at the global scope.
 * `this` is the current execution context of a function.
 * The value of `this` changes based on **how you invoke a function**, not **how you define it**.